flusterql/opushon/README.md

 {
   "GET": {
     "description": "Get the resource",
-    "parameters": {list the gettable attributes (response body)}, "example": {example of representation of such response body}
+    "parameters": (list the gettable attributes (response body)), "example": (example of representation of such response body) },
-  },
   "PATCH": {
     "description": "Update the resource",
-    "parameters": {list the patchable attributes (request body)}, "example": {example of representation of such request body}
+    "parameters": (list the patchable attributes (request body)), "example": (example of representation of such request body) }
-  }
 }
 ```